 Progress Report

-Challenge for Eradication of Diabetes and Comorbidities through Understanding and Manipulating Homeostatic Systems4 and 5.
-Understanding homeostasis through mathematical model analysis and its applications, Understanding the pre-symptomatic stage of diabetes and its complications and building a database
+Challenge for Eradication of Diabetes and Comorbidities through Understanding and Manipulating Homeostatic Systems[4 & 5] Understanding homeostasis through mathematical model analysis and its applications, Understanding the pre-symptomatic stage of diabetes and its complications and building a database

 1. Outline of the project

-The two R&D themes (Themes 4 and 5) play two roles in the project: (i) to collect various data over time on the transition from the normal or pre-symptomatic stage to the diseased state, focusing on type 2 diabetes and its concomitant disease, heart failure (Theme 5), and (ii) to use these animal experimental data and human biological data to advance mathematical model analysis to extract key elements for a comprehensive understanding (Theme 4, see figure below).
+The two R&D item (itemThemes 4 and 5) play two roles in the project: (i) to collect various data over time on the transition from the normal or pre-symptomatic stage to the diseased state, focusing on type 2 diabetes and its concomitant disease, heart failure (Theme item 5), and (ii) to use these animal experimental data and human biological data to advance mathematical model analysis to extract key elements for a comprehensive understanding.

-To achieve this, close collaboration between mathematical scientists and medical biologists is a challenge, and we are working on this as a challenging theme.
-We are working on the concept of linking experiments/data acquisition with model analysis, which is completely different from the conventional approach, using various methods such as biochemistry, gene expression analysis, epigenomics, metabolomics, organ-specific functional analysis, and mathematical model analysis.
+To achieve this, close collaboration between mathematical scientists and medical and biological researchers is a challenge.
+We are working on the concept of linking experiments/data acquisition with model analysis using various methods such as biochemistry, gene expression, epigenomics, metabolomics, organ-specific functional analysis, and mathematical model analysis.

 2. Outcome so far

-• (4) Start of mouse data acquisition for time-series analysis of pre-symptomatic states
+(2) Acquisition of mouse data for time series analysis of pre-symptomatic states

 3. Future plans